 - sweet soy sauce Kecap Manis*

 - For pickled vegetables.
 Cut all vegetables into slices and place in a mason jar.
 Combine lukewarm water, caster sugar, salt, and vinegar in a mixing bowl and mix using a whisk until sugar is dissolved.
 Pour the brine over the veggies.
-Close container and refrigerate for at least an hour.
+Close the jar and refrigerate for at least an hour.
 Store the pickles in refrigerator up to 3 days.

 - For tofu skewers.
 For best result drain the tofu for at least a half hour.
 Drained tofu absorb more sauce and have a more rich taste.
 Cut tofu into 2-3 cm chunks.
 In a shallow dish, combine hot coconut cream/milk with remaining marinade ingredients, mix well.
 Add tofu and ensure that it`s evenly coated.
 Marinate tofu at least a few hours or overnight for the best result.